Ref Rodriguez: District 5 election and tenure (2014–2018)

 In November 2014, Rodriguez announced that he would be running for a seat in the Board of Education and raised $50,000 during the first campaign reporting period.
 He ran against incumbent Bennett Kayser and Andrew Thomas, a professor at Walden University.
-He retained that he would do more for the District than pander to charter schools.
+He maintained that he would do more for the District than pander to charter schools.

-On July 7, 2017, Rodriguez was elected as the president of the Board of Education with a 4–3 vote.
+On July 7, 2017, Rodriguez was elected as the president of the Board of Education by a 4–3 vote.
 The four votes were newly elected members Kelly Gonez and Nick Melvoin, reelected member Mónica García, and Rodriguez himself.

 Campaign contribution scandal (2017–2018)

 LA County District Attorney Jackie Lacey charged Rodriguez with three felony charges of conspiracy, perjury, and procuring and offering a false or forged instrument.
-The case was linked back to Rodriguez's bid for the board in 2014, with he and cousin Elizabeth Tinajero Melendrez reimbursing $25,000 to his campaign donors, most were family and friends.
-In January 2015, Rodriguez reported in his first campaign disclosure statement that more than $51,000 came from family, friends, and other people, but half actually came from himself.
-On September 20, 2017, the United Teachers Los Angeles called on the resignation of Rodriguez.
+The case was linked back to Rodriguez's bid for the board in 2014, with he and cousin Elizabeth Tinajero Melendrez reimbursing $25,000 to his campaign donors, most of whom were family and friends.
+In January 2015, Rodriguez reported in his first campaign disclosure statement that more than $51,000 had come from family, friends, and other people, but half actually had come from himself.
+On September 20, 2017, the United Teachers Los Angeles called for the resignation of Rodriguez.

 On September 19, 2017, Rodriguez stepped down as president amid charges of perjury and other felonies.
 Although stepping down, he remained on the board.
-On October 24, 2017, plead not guilty to the charges.
-On July 23, 2018, Rodriguez plead guilty to a felony count of conspiracy and four misdemeanor counts, and as part of a deal with prosecutors, resigned from office.
-Ten candidates ran to replace Rodriguez, and was replaced by Jackie Goldberg in 2019.
+On October 24, 2017, he pleaded not guilty to the charges.
+On July 23, 2018, Rodriguez pleaded guilty to a felony count of conspiracy and four misdemeanor counts, and as part of a deal with prosecutors, resigned from office.
+Ten candidates ran to replace Rodriguez, and he was replaced by Jackie Goldberg in 2019.

+Santa Ana College

+In March, 2023, Rodriquez was hired by Santa Ana College as the head of Career Education/Dual Enrollment amid community criticism.

 Controversies

 Conflict of interest case

 On October 13, 2017, a conflict of interest complaint was filed against Rodriguez by a charter school network that he founded.
-A week later, on October 24, 2017, the California Fair Political Practices Commission closed the case against Rodriguez, citing his conspiracy charges filed by the Los Angeles District Attorney's Office.
+A week later, on October 24, 2017, the California Fair Political Practices Commission closed the case, citing his conspiracy charges filed by the Los Angeles District Attorney's Office.
 The conflict of interest case did not have any relation to his felony case.